James Madison Professor of History

-William I. Hitchcock is Professor of History at the University of Virginia and the Randolph P. Compton Professor at UVa's Miller Center.
-His work and teaching focus on the international, diplomatic and military history of the 20th Century, in particular the era of the world wars and the cold war.
-He has written widely on trans-Atlantic relations and European history and politics.
+William I. Hitchcock is the James Madison Professor of History at the University of Virginia.
+His work and teaching focus on the global history of the 20th Century, in particular the era of the two world wars and the cold war.

 Ph.D.
 Advisees and Dissertation Topics